package-url/purl-spec/README.rst

 - `file_name` is an extra file name of a package archive.

 - `checksum` is a qualifier for one or more checksums stored as a comma-separated list.
-Each item in the `value` is in form of `lowercase_algorithm:hex_encoded_lowercase_value` such as `sha1:ad9503c3e994a4f611a4892f2e67ac82df727086`.
+Each item in the `value` is in the form of `lowercase_algorithm:hex_encoded_lowercase_value` such as `sha1:ad9503c3e994a4f611a4892f2e67ac82df727086`.
   For example (with checksums truncated for brevity) ::